 the use of radiation to kill cancer cells and shrink tumors.
 Radiation may be given in two ways:

 External radiation therapy—radiation directed at the tumor from a source outside the bodyInternal radiation therapy—radioactive materials placed in or near the cancer cells

 is the use of toxic drugs to kill cancer cells.
 It may be given in many forms, including: pill, injection, and by catheter.
 The drugs enter the bloodstream and travel through the body.
 It kills mostly cancer cells, but also some healthy cells.
 Chemotherapy alone rarely cures cervical cancer.
 It may be used with surgery and/or radiation.

 This therapy may also be used to help control pain and bleeding when a cure is no longer possible.

 The Pap test is used to screen for cervical cancer.
 It is also used to detect cervical dysplasia.
-The doctor collects a sample of cells from the cervix to be tested.
-The doctor can also screen for HPV by testing the sample of cells.
+A sample of cells is collected from the cervix to be tested.
+HPV can also be screened by testing the same sample of cells.

 You will need to have Pap tests done more often if you have abnormal results or certain conditions, like a weak immune system or a history of cervical dysplasia or cervical cancer.
 Talk to your doctor about the right screening schedule for you.

 American Congress of Obstetricians and Gynecologists.